Mayukh78/url-shortener-instacar/README.md

 Whenever we get a POST request, we generate a random number and convert it to 7 digit string.
 The encoding method is base62.
 So we can store 62^7 different url.
 If our generated code is already present in the database,then we generate another random number and same process goes on.
 If the user has put a custom short code,we first check if that code already exists in the database.
 If it's already present, we return saying the custom already exists,otherwise we save it.

 If a link has a corresponding expiration date,whenever a GET request for that link comes,we check current time is greater than expiration date.
 If it's greater,we remove from the entry the database.

+Whenever a new POST request comes we check if that IP has requested more than the limit mentioned.
+If yes,then we show a page that they have requested more than limit, otherwise we process it.

 ## Project Code Structure